saramosing/atom-configuration/packages/tool-bar/README.md

     tooltip: 'Show Alert'
     data: 'foo'

+  # Callback with modifiers
+  @toolBar.addButton
+    icon: 'octoface',
+    callback:
+      '': 'application:cmd-1'  # Without modifiers is default action
+      'alt': 'application:cmd-2'
+      'ctrl': 'application:cmd-3'
+      'shift': (data) -> console.log data  # With function callback
+      'alt+shift': 'application:cmd-5'  # Multiple modifiers
+      'alt+ctrl+shift': 'application:cmd-6'  # All modifiers
+    data: 'foo'

   # Adding spacer and button at the beginning of the tool bar
   @toolBar.addSpacer priority: 10
   @toolBar.addButton
     icon: 'octoface'
     callback: 'application:about'
     priority: 10

+  # Cleaning up when tool bar is deactivated
+  @toolBar.onDidDestroy ->
+    @toolBar = null
+    # Teardown any stateful code that depends on tool bar ...
 ```

 The method `addButton` requires an object with at least the properties `icon` and `callback`.
+The `icon` can be any icon from the `iconset`.
+The `callback` must be an Atom command string, an custom callback function or an object where the keys are key modifiers (`alt`, `ctrl` or `shift`) and the values are commands or custom function.

 The remaining properties `tooltip` (default is no tooltip), `iconset` (defaults `Octicons`), `data` and `priority` (defaults `50`) are optional.

 The method `addSpacer` has only one optional property `priority` (defaults `50`).

 Use the method `removeItems` to remove the buttons added by your package.
-This is particulair useful in your package `deactivate` method, but can be used at any time.
+This is particular useful in your package `deactivate` method, but can be used at any time.

+The `onDidDestroy` method takes a function that will be called when the `tool-bar` package is destroyed.
+This is useful if your package needs to do some cleanup when the `tool-bar` is deactivated but your package continues running.

 ## Supported icon sets